 Even in Australia it happens that the same animal that is being cared for is at the same time killed for food.
-Despite the social legitimacy of this killing, there are restrictions that are strongly felt by the entire Aboriginal community: they would not eat their own dogs
+Despite the social legitimacy of this killing, there are restrictions that are strongly felt by the Australian Aborigines and the Dingo entire Aboriginal community: they would not eat their own dogs under any circumstances.